 In writing, we use italics, bold, quote marks, and other techniques to emphasize parts of the composition.
 In photography, we use light to do the same thing.

-During a concert, a spotlight is constantly on the leading performer.
-So rarely are they not in that spotlight that the famous clown Emit Kelly did a comedy act where he tried to stay in the spotlight only to give up and sweep the light off the floor.
+During a concert, the spotlight is constantly on the leading performer.
+So rarely are they not in that spotlight that the famous clown Emit Kelly did a comedy act in which he tried to stay in the spotlight only to give up and sweep the light off the floor.

-Another way to lead the viewer’s attention to a person or part of a scene in video photography is zooming in on that subject.
-In TV and film, they use multiple cameras to help direct the audience.
+Another way to direct the viewer’s attention to a person or part of a scene in video photography is to zoom in on that subject.
+In TV and film, multiple cameras help direct the audience.
 The director will cut from a camera with a broad view to one showing a close-up of the subject.

 Still, photographers don’t have the luxury of simultaneous shots zoomed in or out, cutting from a wide to a close shot.
 The still photographer can do all this, of course, but they must tell the whole story in a single image.
 Print advertising does this all the time.

-The still shooter should do all that is reasonable and feasible to capture the image in as high a quality as the situation will allow.
+The still shooter should do all that is reasonable and feasible to capture the image in as high a quality as possible.
 (More about that in a minute.)

-There are two ways that you can help direct the attention to the main subject using light in photography.
-One is done in the camera and the other in post-processing.
+In photography, there are two ways to use light to help direct the attention to the main subject.
+One is done in the camera, and the other is in post-processing.

 Getting it in the camera